Duality of Channel Encoding and Decoding - Part I: Rate-1 Binary Convolutional Codes: Introduction

 The BCJR MAP decoding is a bi-directional decoding process, consisting of a forward and a backward recursion process, which dominates the main complexity of a decoder.
 In each direction, the decoder infers the probabilities of current states and information symbols based on the probabilities of the previous states in the forward and backward trellis, the received signal, the channel state and the a priori probabilities of the transmitted signals.
 The complexity of forward and backward recursion exponentially increases with the constraint length of convolutional codes.

-In this paper, we revisit the forward, backward and bidirectional BCJR SISO MAP decoding of rate-1 convolutional codes.
-We observe some duality properties between a SISO forward/backward BCJR MAP decoder of a convolutional code and its encoder.
-The forward and backward decoder of a rate-1 convolutional code can actually be represented by its corresponding dual encoder using shift registers in the complex number field.
-This significantly reduces the the original exponential computational complexity of MAP forward and backward recursion to the linear complexity.
-Similarly the bidirectional BCJR MAP decoding can be implemented by linearly combining the outputs of the dual SISO encoders of the respective forward and backward decoders.
+In this paper, we revisit the forward, backward and bidirectional SISO MAP decoding of rate-1 convolutional codes.
+We observe some interesting explicit relationship between a SISO forward/backward MAP decoder of a convolutional code and its encoder.
+The forward and backward decoder of a rate-1 convolutional code can actually be represented by its corresponding dual encoder using shift registers in the complex field.
+This significantly reduces the original exponential computational complexity of MAP forward and backward recursion to the linear complexity.
+Similarly the bidirectional MAP decoding can be implemented by linearly combining the shift register contents of the dual SISO encoders of the respective forward and backward decoders.
 With logarithm of the soft coded symbol estimate, directly obtained from the received signals, as the input to the dual encoder, the dual encoder output produces the logarithm of the soft symbol estimates of the binary information symbols.
-We found that the dual encoder structure of a code depends on whether the code is recursive or not.
-We divide the rate-1 convolutional codes into three classes, feedback only convolutional (FBC) code, feed-forward only convolutional (FFC) code and general convolutional (GC) code.
-The dual encoder structure is derived for each class of codes.